Thailand - Patong

 I liked the quietness and tranquility of Khaolak but it was a tad boring at times so I took the bus down to Phuket on a couple of occasions.
 One reason was to alleviate my boredom but I was also interested to see what had become of Phuket.
 Unfortunately what had happened wasn't pretty.

-I visited some Greek islands in the 1970's and then went back later, only to find they had been ruined by mass tourism.
+I visited some Greek islands in the 1970's and then went back later, only to find that places such as Faliraki and Malia had been absolutely ruined by mass tourism.
 Greece got busier and went further downhill throughout the 80's (it doesn't take long for idyllic destinations to become completely ruined).
 In the 90's the package tourists started going to Florida where they were seduced by the 'American Dream' and Disneyworld.
 After that, the same fate befell Thailand.

 Thailand has always been a special place for me.
 However, it was always inevitable that things would change.
 Many Thais have an unquenchable thirst for money, and many foreigners with more money than taste have the means to visit exotic places for their vacations.
 In the mid-90's development took off and even today it is still accelerating.